 ‘Joe works in HR in a government department – he is responsible for recruiting new staff for the department.

-Joe is having a really bad day as he is a bit of a difficult spot – the department is undergoing yet another reorganisation, and whilst heads are rolling left right and centre, he is expected to find some senior people to help reorganise the department.
+Joe was in a difficult spot – the department was undergoing yet another reorganisation, and whilst cuts were made left, right and centre, he was expected to find some senior people to help reorganise the department.

-Unfortunately most senior recruitment firms will not touch this assignment with a barge pole as they know that more change is coming.
-Whilst a team of consultants could do the job, the new management team have been clear they do not want consultants.
+Unfortunately, most senior recruitment firms would not touch this assignment with a barge pole, as they know that more change is coming.
+Whilst a team of consultants could do the job, the new management team were clear they do not want consultants.

-Being able to provide a team of experienced interim managers could fit the bill perfectly.
+Being able to provide a team of experienced interim managers fitted the bill perfectly.

 Hopefully this imaginary example of Joe gives you an idea of what a persona/story would look like.
 By defining a number of persona and setting up real world examples of how they would interact with you including some basic emotional context, we start to get a more tangible feel for how your brand might need to manifest and what is actually important to the end customer.